Gewerkschaft Deutscher Lokomotivführer

-The Gewerkschaft Deutscher Lokomotivführer (GDL, engl.: German Train Drivers' Union) is a German trade union that represents workers in train companies.
+The Gewerkschaft Deutscher Lokomotivführer (GDL, engl.: Union of German Train Drivers) is a German trade union that represents workers in train companies.
 It has a membership of 34,000.

 2007 strike

 In August 2007 the GDL planned to strike after talks failed with Deutsche Bahn, the main German railway operator, over a range of demands from the union.
 A key disagreement was GDL's wish to represent its members in collective bargaining processes, independently of other unions representing staff in that job category.

 On 8 August 2007, the labour court in Nuremberg declared that a strike of affected long-distance and goods services would be illegal if carried out before 30 September, claiming it would affect the national economy too severely.

 On 2 November 2007, the labour court in Chemnitz overturned a previous judgement limiting strike action to short-haul routes.
 After the decision the GDL declared a three-day strike.
 It was the first national rail strike since 1992 and of unprecedented duration.
 The strike ended as the union had planned, at 2:00 a.m.
 CET on the morning of Saturday, November 17, 2007, but without a new contract.

 On 19 November 2007 the labour court in Nuremberg admonished Deutsche Bahn for its practice of contacting multiple labour courts around the country to try and obtain an injunction against strike action, which it regarded as misuse of the legal system.